Skip to content

 What if I don’t have a car?

 The best way to get around Portland is on public transportation.
 Portland is known for having one of the easiest and most visitor-friendly public transportation systems in the country.
-Right outside the Convention Center is the MAX light rail station that connects the Blue, Green, and Red lines.
+Right outside the Convention Center is the MAX Light Rail station that connects the Blue, Green, and Red lines.

 How far is Downtown from Lloyd ?